Dual Credit - Parents

-Talk to your student’s high school teachers and counselors, as well as our Dual Credit Program Coordinator about whether dual credit is a good match for your son or daughter.
+Talk to your student’s high school counselor, as well as our Dual Credit Program office about whether dual credit is a good match for your son or daughter.
 Please remember that as a dual credit student is considered a regular college student responsible for their education.
 Take into consideration the maturity level of your student.

 - North Idaho College offers many challenging classes, all taught at a faster pace than high school classes.